Amorgos: Cinema and popular culture

-The island was featured in Luc Besson's film The Big Blue (1988), in which Agia Anna and the monastery of Panagia Hozoviotissa can be seen.
+The island was featured in Luc Besson's film The Big Blue (1988) and "Two tickets to Greece", France, 2023 in which Agia Anna and the monastery of Panagia Hozoviotissa can be seen.
 The island was also featured in Giorgos Kordelas' film Ariadni (2002).
-Amorgos has been referenced online due to the similarity of its name to the video game Among Us.
+Amorgos has been referenced online due to the similarity of its name to that of the video game Among Us.

 Municipal districts

-The municipality of Amorgos is subdivided into the following communities (population at 2011 census and constituent villages within brackets):
+The municipality of Amorgos is subdivided into the following communities (population at 2021 census and constituent villages within brackets):